endojs/endo/docs/api.md

 Both approaches let the generated function close over the endowment, but using the `endowments` argument makes them available globally everywhere inside the evaluated code, whereas passing them as an argument makes them only available to the function that the code yields, which might enable finer-grained POLA.

-The most common use for endowments is to safely allow in-Realm code access facilities from outside the realm.
+The most common use for endowments (of either sort) is to safely allow in-Realm code access facilities from outside the realm.
 For example, the Realm's `consoleMode: 'allow'` feature is implemented with something like:

 ```js
 console.log('this is the real console object');